 Reordering the point cloud using SFCs enables us to introduce the linear \Octree data structure, a variant of the classic pointer-based \Octree.
 This structure is designed to leverage the improved spatial locality provided by the SFC reordering, allowing for more efficient spatial queries.

-In addition, we present a novel locality measure based on the distances between the indices of the points in the cloud, which we refer to as \textit{kNN locality histograms}.
-This measure facilitates the precise quantification of the increase in locality achieved by SFC reordering and enables comparison of orderings across datasets; in practice, it can be approximated by computing neighbourhoods on a small subset of points, making it usable as a lightweight predictor for selecting the best SFC ordering prior to full index construction.
+In addition, we present a diagnostic metric based on the distances between the indices of the points in the cloud, which we refer to as \textit{kNN locality histograms}.
+This metric quantifies the increase in locality achieved by SFC reordering and enables comparison of orderings across datasets; in practice, it can be approximated by computing neighbourhoods on a small subset of points, making it usable as a lightweight predictor for selecting the best SFC ordering prior to full index construction.